komar007/with_daemon/README.md

 [![docs.rs](https://img.shields.io/docsrs/with_daemon)](https://docs.rs/with_daemon)

-This crate abstracts away the spawning of and connecting to a daemon required to optimize tasks performed by multiple client instances that are separate processes.
+This crate abstracts away the spawning of and connecting to a daemon required to optimize tasks performed by multiple client instances that run in separate processes.

 The daemon runs in a separate detached process from the first time the client is used and provides functionality to multiple instances of the client, taking advantage of the ability to have a common